What is a VPN? Understanding What VPN Stands For

 When you are logged into the VPN connection and you go online, your device will be on the VPN’s local network and your IP address can be changed to an IP address provided by the VPN server.

-Which VPN to choose?
+Which VPN service to choose?

 There are a number of different VPN providers on the internet, offering both free VPN connections and paid VPN connections.